UPtrimOfficial/UPtrim/README.md

 > **`4XC7N-K2RS3-NXSF6-M5CXA-AL8PU`**
 >
-> This key is **free for life** on v1.0.0.
+> This key is **free for life** on v1.0.0 with limitations.
 Paste it at startup, in the dashboard, or via the API.
 Everyone gets the same key — no account needed.

 <br/>